dar5hak/dar5hak.github.io/content/digital-garden/books.md

 - **_The Hobbit_** + **_The Lord of the Rings_**
 Tolkien is known as a legend for a reason, and that reason cannot be summarized in a few sentences.
 Go, read the books.
 Also, the critique that _The Lord of the Rings_ gets for being too long and too detailed is right.
 I didn’t feel the need to read the weather report for every day in Frodo’s journey.
 Despite that, this is one of the greatest works in the fantasy genre.

+### Science Fiction

+- **_The Three-Body Problem_** trilogy by Cixin Liu
+This gave me profound sense of existential humility.
+Some of the craziest ideas ever imagined by a human being, served beautifully in a three-course platter of an extremely far-fetched yet somehow credible storyline.
+- **_Acts of God_** by Kanan Gill
+If you enjoy Kanan’s brand of cheeky geeky humour, this book is a treat.
+Contains unabashed use of all figures of speech you can imagine, and then some.
+While the comedy forms the primary terrain which happens to allow the plot to flow through, there are characters you instantly fall in love with.
+Oh, and I’m also biased, because the novel gives a sweet tribute to Deep Purple.

 ### Detective

 - By Agatha Christie: